 What you need to establish a course list

 1. An ATP/CEEB code from the College Board.

 To request a school code from the College Board, an institution must: (1) teach at least through the 10th grade, or provide evidence that a 10th grade will be added within the next 12 months; (2) have a course of study that leads to a diploma or GED; and (3) have a minimum of 10 students enrolled in grades 9-12.
 Schools can contact The College Board at (609) 771-7091 to request the necessary form.

-2. Proof of accreditation or candidacy for accreditation.
+2. Proof of accreditation.